AguaClara/Filter_Constriction/Reports_Tutorials/Report2/Report1_edit.md

 ## Bibliography
+Chu, T

+Dokko, J., Fernandez-Bermejo, B., Sausele, D., Wu, C. (2017).
+Filter Constrictions, Fall 2017.

+Kanpur,

+Li, J., Weber-Shirk, M., (2018).
+A Model for Stacked Rapid Sand Filters.

 Logan, B. E., Hermanowicz, S. W., & Parker, A. S. (1987).
 A Fundamental Model for Trickling Filter Process Design.
 Journal (Water Pollution Control Federation), 59(12), 1029–1042.

+Weber-Shirk, M.

 Whiting, J., Shah, J., and Wang, T. (2016).
 Milli-sedimentation, Fall 2016.

-Dokko, J., Fernandez-Bermejo, B., Sausele, D., Wu, C. (2017).
-Filter Constrictions, Fall 2017.

 <div class="alert alert-block alert-danger">
 Where is the rest of this bibliography?
 You have at least two or three more sources in your lit review/previous work.